sgothel/gluegen/doc/GlueGen_Mapping.md

   using the same conversion function `CMethodBindingEmitter.emitBodyMapCToJNIType(..)`.
 - To remove a JavaCallback the `SetCallbackFunction` must be called with `null` for the `CallbackFunction` argument but with the same [*key arguments* (see `JavaCallbackKey`)](#javacallback-key-definition) as previously called to set the callback.
-- Exactly one native code-unit for the library must specify [`LibraryOnLoad libraryBasename`](#libraryonload-librarybasename-for-jni_onload-)
+- Exactly one native code-unit within the library must specify [`LibraryOnLoad libraryBasename`](#libraryonload-librarybasename-for-jni_onload-)
 - `SetCallbackFunction`, all *maintenance* methods and the native callback dispatcher **are thread-safe**
 - ...